shahata/servus/README.md

 Servus is a simple [connect](http://www.senchalabs.org/connect/) based reverse proxy.

+    $ npm install -g servus
+    $ servus

 Map urls and filesystem folders to one servus server by simply adding *servus.conf.js* to your project and running **servus**.
+ * It listens on the configured port and will find an available port in case the port is taken.
+ * It automatically restart when the configuration file is updated.
+ * It adds cors headers, gzip compress, navigates directories
+ * It can load any [connect plugin](https://github.com/senchalabs/connect/wiki) you want, no matter if it is installed globally or locally (see syntax below)

 ```js
 module.exports = {